TIRony/eCommerce_Website--MERN-/README.md

     • ReactJS.
     • JavaScript.

-The website is live here t check out : "https://hawk-tech.netlify.app/" .
+The website is live here to check out: "https://hawk-tech.netlify.app/" .